 Where did the Glencree Society come in?

-In 1967 a group of youth clubs based in Dun Laoghaire borough and Dublin city were renting a farm cottage, known locally as ‘The Grove’, and 60 acres of mostly mountain land at Aurora.
+From 1962 onwards a group of youth clubs based in Dun Laoghaire borough and Dublin city were renting a farm cottage, known locally as ‘The Grove’, and 60 acres of mostly mountain land at Aurora.
 Through a committee they shared the responsibility of upkeep and took turns to organise weekend trips to Glencree for their young members.
-In the summer of that year their short lease expired and the opportunity arose to buy the property.
+In the summer of 1967 their short lease expired and the opportunity arose to buy the property.

 Although it had no money, the group agreed to do so, but they won the support of two very resourceful people – the late Denis Aldridge from Sandycove and the late Fr.
 Frank McCabe, founder of St.Joseph’s Boys’ AFC in Sallynoggin.
 The Glencree Society was thus formed, trustees were appointed and enough finance was found to provide the building which now houses the bedrooms and recreation hall, as well as the purchase price.
 Oil lamps gave way to electricity and flush toilets made their first appearance.

 Denis Aldridge became the Society’s first chairman and served in that role for 13 years.

 Just a few years before the first of the youth clubs ventured up to Glencree, The Grove was a working farm, owned by the McGuirk family.
 It got its name from the shelter belt of trees behind the house – a feature in the landscape where afforestation had not yet arrived.
 A stone outbuilding housed a horse and two cows, the enclosed yard was cobbled and pigs were kept outside the perimeter wall.
 There was a vegetable garden, turf was stacked against the back gable wall and the haggard behind the cottage had a stand on four upright granite columns which kept the winter fodder dry and free from vermin.
 Hens ranged freely and the flat ‘henstone’ still visible in facing the door was their feeding point.